jbasko/aws-sfn-builder/README.rst

 If you need to customise the compiled dictionaries, you can pass ``state_visitor=`` keyword argument to ``to_json`` (or to ``compile()``).
-State visitor is a function that takes two positional arguments: the object representing the state, and the dictionary that we have compiled to represent the state in the state machine definitionas expected by AWS.
+State visitor is a function that takes two positional arguments: the object representing the state, and the dictionary that we have compiled to represent the state in the state machine definition as expected by AWS.

 Here's a result of ``Machine.parse(raw).to_json()``: